abhibeliever/SVM_diseasePrediction/README.md

 To get the best performance, we tune key SVM hyperparameters using **Grid Search with Cross-Validation**:

+- **parameter grid is simply a mapping of hyperparameter names to the list of values you want to try for each.
+Grid search will then exhaustively train and evaluate your model on every possible combination of those values.**

 1. **Parameters to tune:**
    - `C` (regularization strength)
    - `kernel` (e.g. `linear`, `rbf`, `poly`)